 Try these metacognitive strategies across key stages for a thinking classroom.
 They need little prep and boost learner self-awareness and results.
 The Education Endowment Foundation (EEF) found these strategies add seven months' progress.

-Use 'Think-Aloud Modelling' for problem-solving tasks.
-Share your thinking as you work, adding uncertainty and corrections.
-For example, in chemistry, say: "Balance oxygen first?
+Use 'Think-Aloud Modelling' during problem-solving tasks.
+As you work, say what you are thinking, including doubts and corrections.
+In chemistry, for example, you might say: "Balance oxygen first?
 I need to check the rules".
-This shows learners expert thought includes questioning, not just perfect answers.
-Zimmerman's research supports this.
+This helps learners see that expert thinking includes questions, not only perfect answers, and Zimmerman's research supports this.

 Introduce 'Learning Journals' where learners spend five minutes weekly rating their confidence in different topics using a traffic light system, then explaining why they chose each colour.
 Primary teacher Mark Davies found that Year 5 learners who kept these journals for one term could predict their test performance with 85% accuracy, compared to just 40% for those who didn't use the system.